naezeroth/apurva-shukla.me/content/blog/current-state-privacy/index.md

 > Facebook, Instagram, Youtube, Snapchat, TikTok, Twitter, Reddit

-Each of the products listed above are free to use for end-users (with some offering paid services),  but each cost hundreds of millions of dollars to develop and host every year[^3].
+Each of the products listed above are free to use for us, as users (with some offering paid services),  but each cost hundreds of millions of dollars to develop and host every year[^4].
 You might have have heard the phrase *if something is free, you are the product*.
 In reality the way these platforms work is that advertisers are the customers, and you are the product - and these companies are the glue binding both of you together.
 By providing advertisers with personal data such as your age, location and interests these platforms can create a profile of you that is *immensely* valuable and help advertisers target specific profiles with their ads.

 You might say what's wrong with more relevant ads?
 Isn't that better than irrelevant ads?

 Well, the truth is these companies will stop at *nothing* to ensure you stay on their platform, so they can continue to sell your attention to advertisers - and hence gain profit.
 Have you ever caught yourself refreshing your feed?
 Have you ever wondered why there is no end to scrolling?
 Have you ever wondered why you keep glancing at your phone to check if you've got a notification?

-The result is that our feeds are curated by algorithms designed to prioritze content that will keep us engaged - and this is more often than not means keeping us fearful or engraged[^4].
+The result is that our feeds are curated by algorithms designed to prioritze content that will keep us engaged - and this is more often than not means keeping us fearful or engraged[^5].

 You can start to appreciate this destructive cycle.
 This attention based economy has some very real world consequences beyond just serving you more relevant ads.